retargetly/sdk-ios/README.md

 ## Privacy

-The SDK sends an [*advertisingidentifier (IDFA)*](https://developer.apple.com/documentation/adsupport/asidentifiermanager/1614151-advertisingidentifier) if possible, from iOS 14.5+ is required to add a key-value [*NSUserTrackingUsageDescription*](https://developer.apple.com/app-store/user-privacy-and-data-use/) in the 'info.plist'.
+The SDK sends an [*advertising identifier (IDFA)*](https://developer.apple.com/documentation/adsupport/asidentifiermanager/1614151-advertisingidentifier) if possible, from iOS 14.5+ is required to add a key-value [*NSUserTrackingUsageDescription*](https://developer.apple.com/app-store/user-privacy-and-data-use/) in the 'info.plist'.

 ## Built With